-Cheap Trick (1972-present) is a Hard Rock band from Rockford, Illinois, USA.
+Cheap Trick (1972-present): a Hard Rock band from Rockford, Illinois, USA.

 ick Nielsen (guitar/songwriter) and Tom Peterssen (bass) started Cheap Trick after their membership in the Grim Reapers and then Fuse had expired.
 Under the 1969 Fuse incarnation they featured Nielson and Peterssen with Joe Sunburg (vocals), Craig Myers (guitar) and Chip Greenman (drums) they released only one self-titled album before recruiting Thom Mooney and Robert "Stewkey" Antoni fresh from Todd Rundgren's Nazz.

 In 1972 they changed their name to The Sick Men Of Europe recruiting Bun E. Carlos in place of Mooney and Randy "Xeno" Hogan joining for vocals, but after two years of touring he was replaced with Robin Zander.
 This classic formation of Nielsen, Peterssen, Carlos, Zander and Hogan changed the name to Cheap Trick and got them a deal with 'Epic' to release their eponymous debut in 1977 to a US 77 chart position.
 Featuring Zander and Peterssen as the good looking "hunk" types with Carlos playing the bow tie, baseball cap and eccentric attired joker their unique off-the-wall style helped their live shows garner them attention even though the critics and fans gave them only a warm welcome to their recordings during the days of New Wave and punk of the late 1970s.